dalelaibeyond/iot-middleware/README.md

 ## Architecture

-The middleware is organized into four module groups:
+The middleware is organized into module groups that can be enabled/disabled independently:

 ### Group 1: Core (Required)
 - **MQTT Client**: Receives raw sensor messages from MQTT brokers